 There is presently no cure for glaucoma.
-For this reason, detection and prevention are paramount in preserving one's quality of life.
-Dr. Christian is an expert in this field, frequently called upon to lecture and consult with fellow ophthalmologists around the country.
-As such, he is the perfect candidate to ensure rapid detection and effective prevention of glaucoma.
+For this reason, detection and treatment are paramount in preserving one's quality of life. .

 High eye pressure alone does not mean you have glaucoma.
 These risk factors are all considered when detecting the disease:

 - Steroid use

 - A history of severe anemia or shock

 Beyond a thorough review of your medical history, Dr. Christian can use highly sensitive medical equipment to get a full spectrum examination of your eyes.

 The tonometer measures pressure in your eye.
 You will be given numbing eye drops while sitting on a reclining chair.
 Your chin and forehead will be supported to insure no movement while the test is being performed.
 The tonometer, basically a plastic prism, will be moved so it just barley touches your cornea to measure your eye pressure.
 It’s a very quick and painless but important test.